 Dear Friendly Ghostwriter, I’ve never hired a ghostwriter, and I have no idea how I go about any of this, but I really would like to write a book on my life.
-Please could you give me some advice on how I even start the process, and also, I’m not very good with writing so I’m not sure I’d be able to write it myself. – Tony
+Please could you give me some advice on the ghostwriting process?
+Also, do I need to know how to write a book first? – Larry

-Dear Tony, Your question is very common and makes sense.
-I can understand why the ghostwriting process might seem to be a bit of a mystery.
-I’ll tell you, whenever I take on a new client, the process is unique, because the author and written content are unique.
+Dear Larry, Whenever I take on a new client, the process is unique, because the author and written content are unique.
 However, I can share with you a few aspects that seem to occur with every book project I’ve worked on for the last two decades.
 To learn about my process, please read my article: My Ghostwriting Process.

-As a first step, your ghostwriter will need to collect all the information required to write your book.
-In the case of a fictional novel, that could simply be understanding your core idea (which might not be time consuming).
-However, with a memoir, your writer will need to know everything about your life that is relevant to the book.
-This takes time and can be done in different ways.
-One is for the writer to interview you in person or on the phone.
-However, I find it is far more effective for the client to send me a lot of written notes (in rough form).
-After I study these carefully, I can follow up with emails and phone calls if I need more information or any clarification.
+As a first step, the ghostwriter you hire will collect all the information required to write your book.
+In the case of a fictional novel, that could simply be understanding your core idea.
+However, with a memoir, your writer will need to know everything about you and your life that is relevant to the book.
+Your writer will probably interview you over the phone.
+Personally, I find it is effective for the client to send me a lot of written notes (in rough form).
+After I study these carefully, I can follow up with emails and phone calls to clarify.

 Please understand, when you hire a ghostwriter, you don’t need to write the book; you just need to provide notes.
 All your notes will be rewritten, so don’t worry about spelling and grammar.
 Now, some people prefer to work with the ghostwriter and write their book alongside them.
 That works, too!
 Again, each relationship is unique, but never feel you have to be a good writer to hire a ghost.